Top 9 Places to Visit in Pondicherry

-Pondicherry is a coastal town, and it had been under French rule for centuries till India became independent in 1947.
-This coastal town is often referred to as the India's French Riviera.
+Pondicherry is a coastal town south of Mahabalipuram, and it is a favorite weekend getaway for the residents of Chennai.
+It had been under French rule for centuries before becoming part of independent India in 1947.
+This coastal town is often referred to as the French Riviera of the East.
+The French touch is still preserved through its heritage buildings.

 - Aurobindo Ashram